ChaitanyaKaranam/marvel-heros/README.md

 # Introduction

-This application aims to introduce the basics of Redux concepts - Time Travel Debugging
+This application aims to introduce debugging technique - Time Travel Debugging

 You need to guess the order in which movies were released in Marvel cinematic universe.